HarperDB/documentation/docs/developers/clustering/naming-a-node.md

   nodeName: Node1
 ```

-_Note: When making any changes to the `harperdb-config.yaml` file HarperDB must be restarted for the changes to take effect._
+_Note: When making any changes to the `harperdb-config.yaml` file Harper must be restarted for the changes to take effect._

 2. Calling `set_configuration` through the operations API